 If there is no evidence of the former traditional shopfront design, or the building is modern, a contemporary design that is sympathetic, distinct to its time and well-integrated within the existing context would be supported.
-Appropriate use of traditional and sustainable materials in a contemporary style is encouraged.
+Appropriate use of traditional and sustainable materials in a contemporary style could be explored.